DonHulieo/server_scenarios/README.md

 ----------

-You may find triathlon related scenarios lurking in the following locations, I am yet to be able to delete/disable them all completely, however if you somehow manage to, feel free to send me a pull request.
+You may find triathlon related scenarios lurking in the following locations, I have yet to delete/disable them all completely, however if you somehow manage to, feel free to send me a pull request.
 The scenario files are as followed:

 * alamo_sea